 - (a).
 First Year.
 During the Fall semester of the first year, part-time students are required to take the following courses: Legal Foundations/Academic Lab (1credit), Contracts I (3 credits), Legal Writing Research & Analysis I (3 credits), and Torts I (3 credits).
 In the Spring semester, part-time students are required to take the following courses: Contracts II (3 credits), LRWA II (3 credits), and Torts II (3 credits); and in the Summer session, they are required to take the following courses: Criminal Law (3 credits).
-Part-time students whose GPA is 2.2 or below at the end of the fall semester of their first year will be pre-registered and must take and pass Legal Methods (3 credits) in the spring semester of their first year in lieu of a spring semester required course.
+Part-time students whose CGPA is 2.2 or below at the end of the fall semester of their first year will be pre-registered and must take and pass Legal Methods (3 credits) in the spring semester of their first year in lieu of a spring semester required course.
 The required course that is substituted must be taken the next time it is offered by the Law School. - (b).
 Second Year.
-During the Fall semester of the second year, part-time students are registered for Civil Procedure I (3 credits), Criminal Procedure (3 credits) and a "1L Elective" (3 credits).
-During the Spring semester, Civil Procedure II (3 credits), Real Property (4 credits), Evidence (3 credits) and, as an option, 2 credits in electives/upper level writing or experiential courses.
-In the Summer session, students are encouraged to take either Wills Trust & Estates, Domestic Relations or Sales & Secured Transactions (as may be offered) and one additional elective (2-3 credits). - (c).
+During the Fall semester of the second year, part-time students are registered for Civil Procedure I (3 credits), Criminal Procedure: Investigation (3 credits) and an elective (3 credits).
+During the Spring semester, Civil Procedure II (3 credits), Real Property (4 credits), and Evidence (3 credits).
+In the Summer session, students are required to take Wills Trusts & Estates, Domestic Relations, Advanced Evidence, Remedies, Sales, Secured Transactions, or Criminal Procedure: Adjudication (as may be offered) and are encouraged to take one additional elective (2-3 credits). - (c).
 Third Year.
 During the Fall semester of the third year, part-time students are required to take the following courses: Constitutional Law I (3 credits), Business Organizations (3 credits); and one or more electives (2-5 credits, as may be offered).
 In the Spring semester of the third year, part-time students are required to take the following courses: Constitutional Law II (3 credits),